Aditya-raj-upadhyay/github.com-aditya-raj-upadhyay-dc2-writeup/README.md

 Result:
 - Shell access gained as a low-privileged user
-- Access verified using the `whoami` command
+- Access verified using the 'whoami' command

 ## Phase 4: Privilege Escalation
 Local system enumeration was performed to identify privilege escalation vectors.